-A student who needs to take a leave of absence with plans to return to the University should complete and submit a Petition for Leave of Absence.
+Students who need to take a leave of absence with plans to return to the University should contact their Student Success Coach.
 If approved, a student may leave the University for one semester and return at the conclusion of the leave without completing the readmit process.
-A student who does not return at the conclusion of the leave will need to complete the readmit process to return to the University at a later date.
+Should a student not return at the conclusion of the leave and subsequently desires to return, they must complete the readmit process to return to the University.